botpress/botpress/docs/recipes/jumps.md

 layout: guide
 ---

-Flow-editor allows you to visually design the flow that bot follows.
-Sometimes though it may appear that it makes more and results into less code to have programmatic jumps to specific node under some conditions.
+The flow-editor allows you to visually design the flow of the conversation.
+However, it may be easier for you to jump to a specific conversation node programmatically, when a specific set of conditions is met.

-This can be done like this:

 ```js
 // inside a bp.hear (...)